 8 Greatest Female Rulers of Ancient Egypt

-In the article below World History Edu presents (in descending order of might) the 8 most powerful female personalities of ancient Egypt.
+In the article below World History Edu presents (in descending order of might and influence) the 8 most powerful female rulers of ancient Egypt.

 Female pharaoh Hatshepsut (c.
 1507–1458 BC) was initially the Great Royal Wife of pharaoh Thutmose II.
 In that role, she helped her husband consolidate his reign over Egypt.
 She also began to exert some level of influence in Egypt’s foreign relations.